hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_route.html.markdown

 * `https_redirect` - (Optional) Automatically redirect HTTP traffic to HTTPS traffic?
 Possible values are `true` or `false`.
 Defaults to `true`.

 ~> **NOTE:** The `https_redirect` rule is the first rule that will be executed.

-* `link_to_default_domain` - (Optional) Will this route be linked to the default domain endpoint?
-Possible values are `true` or `false`.
-Defaults to `true`.

-->**NOTE:** On initial creation of the Frontdoor Route resource in Terraform this value must always be set to `true` due to the Custom Domain workflow logic and the creation constraints of the Frontdoor Route resource that have been introduced with this version of Frontdoor.

 * `cdn_frontdoor_origin_path` - (Optional) A directory path on the origin that Frontdoor can use to retrieve content from(e.g. contoso.cloudapp.net/originpath).